-Genealogists seeking specific family or ancestor information will not usually find much indexed family information in our catalog. with that in mind we make the following recommendations.
+Genealogists seeking specific family or ancestor information will not usually find much family information in our collections.
+With that in mind, we make the following recommendations.

 The Dane County Area Genealogical Society might also have the type of information genealogists are often looking for.